AzureKitsune/sagasu/README.md

 ### How it works
 - Step 1: Install the extension (instructions are below)
 - Step 2: Type "su" and press tab into the omnibox (address bar)
 - Step 3: Type your query and select a site from the dropdown.
+This will open your search in a new tab.

 ### Installation Instructions
 - Step 1: Download source code from either the [releases page](https://github.com/AzureKitsune/sagasu/releases) or the main branch.